 If you’re a user of Azure Automation, you already know how useful it can be for automating manual, long running, frequently repeated, and error prone tasks that keep your cloud services up and running.
 You may also be well aware that there are a number of steps required to get Azure Automation set up to talk to Azure using certificate-based authentication.
-Well we on the Azure Automation and Azure PowerShell team are happy to present you with an easier alternative – Azure Automation can now authenticate to Azure using organization identity credential-based authentication.
+Well we on the Azure Automation and Azure PowerShell team are happy to present you with an easier alternative – Azure Automation can now authenticate to Azure using Azure Active Directory organizational identity credential-based authentication.
 Note: Microsoft account credentials– formerly known as LiveIDs – will not work in Azure Automation.

 Configuring Azure for management through Azure Active Directory authentication

 Azure Automation now ships with the Azure PowerShell module of version 0.8.6, which introduced the ability to non-interactively authenticate to Azure using OrgId (Azure Active Directory user) credential-based authentication.
 Using the steps below, you can set up Azure Automation to talk to Azure using this authentication type.

 Find the Azure Active Directory associated with the Azure subscription to manage: